 Explore UCEAP Opportunities

-Students with permanent or temporary disabilities are responsible for ensuring that the UC campus Disabled Students Program (DSP) is aware of their disabilities and for providing DSP with appropriate documentation.
+Students with documented disabilities are responsible for ensuring that the UC campus Disabled Students Program (DSP) is aware of their disabilities and for providing DSP with appropriate documentation.

-Communicate your needs early and consider alternative ways to meet your needs.
+Communicate your needs early and consider alternatives.
 UCEAP is committed to facilitating welcoming and reasonably accessible programs, if they can be arranged.

 UCEAP can provide information about possible accommodations and their approximate cost.
 We cannot guarantee accessibility at all locations but we can advise students if a particular site appears to be inaccessible and can recommend an alternate site.

 - Most financial aid can be applied to UCEAP.
 You may find that the cost of going abroad is actually comparable to the on-campus costs.

 - Arrange in advance any funding required for accommodations abroad.

 - If funding and/or scholarships are not available, make plans to cover any costs associated with accommodations that require payment.

 - Start a budget to cover accommodations and potential sources to cover your expenses (SSI, Vocational Rehab, scholarships, etc.).
 If you receive funding from the Department of Vocational Rehabilitation, the Rehabilitation representative should contact the UCEAP Student Finance Accountant to identify a payment process.